 Please stop asking photographers “where is this?” without doing your research.
 Many of us have taken the time to seek out these places on our own without the help of others.
 As nature and landscape photographers, we should be doing as much as we can to educate others about conservation while at the same time showing why through our photography.
 Also, part of the fun of being a photographer is finding all these places on our own.
 It is much more rewarding to come back with a photograph from a place that you researched extensively to get the shot you desired.

 Aside from the cons, social media can be an incredibly powerful tool to influence others.
 We have a platform where we can share our artwork and messages with millions of potential viewers.
 Of course, with some algorithm changes, this can be a little more difficult.
 Despite this, being able to share my passion and some of my views with strangers has brought me new friends as well as clients who share the same views and/or I have learned from.

 It has definitely impacted my business for the better.
 Being able to get your name out to companies or organizations who may want to buy your work or services just seems like a no-brainer.
-I would like to guess that the majority of my business was initiated through social media in some form and I look forward to creating more connections to continue making a business out of my passion.
+I would like to guess that social media in some form initiated the majority of my business, and I look forward to creating more connections to continue making a business out of my passion.

 Aside from the business aspects of social media, I have also found a number of artists I otherwise would have never have seen.
 The endless streams of great photography one can find through social media is a good way to stay inspired and help with your own personal creativity.
 You never know who you may meet and connect with on social media.
 I have met a number of photographers who have undoubtedly helped me get to where I am today as an artist.